-The adoption of the aforementioned new standard and amendments has no material impact on the Bank's financial position and results of operations and did not result in the restatement of prior year financial statements.
+The adoption of the aforementioned amendment has no material impact on the Bank's financial position and results of operations and did not result in the restatement of prior year financial statements.
 This may, however, affect the accounting for future transactions or arrangements.